kumeS/chatAI4R/README.md

 1. Start R.app

-2. Run the following commands in the R console.
+2. Run the following commands in the R console:

 ```r
 #CRAN-version (Not yet available)